rubiojr/bottles/README.md

 PPA: https://launchpad.net/~rubiojr/+archive/bottles/

+## Installing via Rubygems

+You'll need Qt4 and Qt4 Webkit ruby bindings installed.
+In Debian/Ubuntu this can be easily accomplished with the following command:

+    sudo apt-get install ruby-qt4 ruby-qt4-webkit

+Install the gem after that:

+    sudo gem install bottles

 ## Running

 Launch it like any other desktop application.
+You can also launch it from the command line using the *bottles* command.

 # Graphics